 We’re aiming for a drastic reduction in spills by 2030

 We’re putting solutions in place to make sure storm overflows are used much less.
-The ambitious Turning the Tide programme will invest £XXXXX to target storm overflows throughout the region, finding tailor-made solutions for each place.
+The ambitious Turning the Tide programme will invest £760m to target storm overflows throughout the region, finding tailor-made solutions for each place.

 We can’t remove storm overflows altogether – this would mean that if flow in the system was heavy enough, homes and businesses would be flooded with sewage.
 However, we can address the factors that make them likely to be used.